Women and Crime

 At the conclusion of the course the successful student will be able to:

-- Critically examine the role of patriarchal ideology in women's subordination and the production of women's criminality.
+- Critically examine the role of patriarchal ideology in the construction of women's criminality.

-- Critically analyze historical and contemporary explanations of women’s criminal behaviour.
+- Critically analyze historical and contemporary explanations of women’s criminal involvement.

 - Describe the nature and extent of women's involvement in criminal activity.

-- Explain the impact of the criminal justice system on women offenders and their children.
+- Explain the impact of the criminal justice system on women and their families.

 - Analyze women's historical experience in prison and discuss contemporary prison reform.

-- Evaluate divergent strategies and policies for reform.
+- Evaluate diverse strategies and policies for change.

 - Barker, J. (2018).
 Women, Crime and the Criminal Justice System.
 Toronto: Edmond Montgomery Publishing.